NHOrus/srwq-compilation/episode-38.md

 "...Ok, you've lost me again."

-She's merely intimating that the First appear to be altering themselves as much as they are altering humanity.
+*She's merely intimating that the First appear to be altering themselves as much as they are altering humanity.
 Their process of assuming control of the Federation is the culmination of centuries of subtle political and humanitarian manipulation, simply to make the world capable of being controlled by one government.
 If the First were immutably alien compared to humanity, they wouldn't be capable of this level of subtlety, because their understanding of human psychology and culture would be rudimentary at best.
-You're right in saying that they're physically quite distinct from anything from Earth, but mentally, they can function as humans, to an astoundingly accurate degree.
+You're right in saying that they're physically quite distinct from anything from Earth, but mentally, they can function as humans, to an astoundingly accurate degree.*

-"....Huh...Wait, are you taking her side?"
+"....Huh...
+Wait, are you taking her side?"

-I'm playing devil's advocate, Katina.
+*I'm playing devil's advocate, Katina.*

 "Isn't that a Keanu Reeves movie?"

-...Radha, I'm not sure you're going to get through to her on this one.
+*...Radha, I'm not sure you're going to get through to her on this one.*
-Sciencegar Sciencebolt Sat 06 Mar 2010 20:14:01 No.4652271 Report
->>4652243

-I'm going to assume the current Radha is physically 27 like her OG counterpart.
-Exactly how that works with her abduction, the lightspeed travel to the Neviim, the period where she was a 'Balmar' and the stasis period, I'll leave vague.
-Anonymous Sat 06 Mar 2010 20:23:01 No.4652303 Report
->>4652257
-"Even if they are similar to humans, they seem to have picked up some of humanities worst aspects.
-Like a propensity for mass murder."
-Sciencegar Sciencebolt Sat 06 Mar 2010 20:34:01 No.4652340 Report
-Quoted By: >>4652367 >>4652507
+---

 Irm starts to fold his arms, but a jab of pain reminds him that one is still in a cast, and he simply stands tall.
 "I sympathise with your predicament, Ms. Byran.
 I know not everyone has the will to join Shadow Mirror, and I wouldn't dream of asking you to fight.
 But for the time being, theres not much we can do for you.
-Perhaps...Do you have medical training?"
+Perhaps...
+Do you have medical training?"

 Radha nods.
-"I was training as a psychologist before...the abduction, and I'm a certified yoga instructor."
+"I was training as a psychologist before... the abduction, and I'm a certified yoga instructor."

 "Not perfect, but it'll do.
 You can help out with the wounded, then.
 We have only a few doctors and the nurses are overstretched, they'll appreciate any help they get."

 You and Irm lead Radha into the main medbay, and its only now you realise that there are people you know in here.
 Johnathan waves at Irm from his bed with his good arm.
 Ryoto finishes dressing and is making his bed.
 A scarred figure you recognise as Toby Watson sits looking at his partner Setsuko, comatose in the next bed over.
 And Kai and Kar-Wai stand beside Rings bedside, all three looking at the door to the operation theatre intently.

-WILL KATINA TALK TO ANYONE?
-Anonymous Sat 06 Mar 2010 20:41:01 No.4652367 Report
->>4652340
-Let's go talk to Ring, Kai, and Kar-Wai.
-Anonymous Sat 06 Mar 2010 21:12:01 No.4652507 Report
->>4652340

-Talk with Ryoto before he escapes, after that talk to Kai and co.
-Lets leave Irm and Jonathan to son and father bonding.
-Sciencegar Sciencebolt Sat 06 Mar 2010 21:52:01 No.4652709 Report
-Quoted By: >>4652811
 "Hey, slacker, what the hell you doing, forcing a sweet young girl like Rio to work in your place!
 Get the fuck out of here!"

 "H-Hey!
 I had a concussion!
 I could barely stand up straight most of the day!
 Why, I could stil-"